 Market swings and a wave of cancellations as virus spreads

-A wild start to the month on U.S. markets is becoming the new normal due to uncertainty over the coronavirus
+A wild start to the month on U.S. markets is becoming the new normal due to uncertainty over the coronavirus, which is now officially a pandemic

 WASHINGTON -- Seven weeks after the first case of COVID-19 was confirmed in the U.S., the spread of the virus that causes the disease has done widespread damage to critical economic sectors in the country.
+The World Health Organization declared the new coronavirus a pandemic.
 Airlines are cutting capacity, people are working from home, major public events that raise millions of dollars for local communities have been canceled, including the St. Patrick's Day parade in Boston, and the New York Auto Show.
 The Associated Press is publishing a running tally of the effects of the coronavirus on people, businesses, and the economy.

 —————

 VOLATILE IS THE NEW NORMAL: A wild start to the month on U.S. markets is becoming the new normal.
 Swings of 1,000 points or more on the Dow is occurring almost daily.
-In the first three days of this week, the Dow has fallen 2,000, risen 1,700, and futures before the opening bell are pointing to losses 800 points or more.
-The Dow, the S&P 500 and the Nasdaq are all down between 2.5% and 3% with about an hour before trading begins.
+In the first three days of this week, the Dow has fallen 2,000, risen 1,700, and plunged again Wednesday, with the Dow falling more than 1,200 points.
+Goldman Sachs says the longest bull market in history will end soon.
+Sachs lowered its 2020 corporate earnings forecast for S&P 500 companies for the second time in less than two weeks Wednesday.

 Most of Europe rebounded and the Bank of England cut its key interest rate by half a percentage point to 0.25% and offered financial liquidity measures in response to the outbreak of the COVID-19 virus.
 Asian markets slid.

 NO-SHOWS: The list of cancelled or postponed events that historically have drawn thousands of people each year, from multi-day rock concerts to business conventions, is growing.
 On Wednesday, the annual New York Auto Show, scheduled for next month, joined that list.
 Organizers officially postponed the event until August due to the spread of coronavirus in the region.
-“We are taking this extraordinary step to help protect our attendees, exhibitors and all participants from the coronavirus,” Mark Schienberg, president of the Greater New York Automobile Dealers Association, which operates the show, said on the show’s website.
-The annual show is held at the Jacob K. Javits Convention Center in Manhattan.
 Automakers have started to unveil vehicles outside of shows, decreasing the shows’ importance.
 The coronavirus threat compounds the problem.
 Earlier this month the Geneva International Motor Show was abruptly canceled due to the virus.
+Also on Wednesday, organizers of the massive E3 tech show cancelled the event.
+It is a huge platform for tech companies including Microsoft, which was expected to unveil the new Xbox gaming console.

+CRUISIN’ FOR A BRUISIN’- AGAIN: Cruise ship operators continue to take a beating on Wall Street and Royal Caribbean has withdrawn first-quarter and full 2020 guidance as it scrambles to raise cash while its business model comes under attack on multiple fronts.
+Cruise ships in Japan, Florida and California have been quarantined in the past month due to coronavirus fears after positive tests of passengers and crews.
+The U.S. State Department has advised against any travel on cruise ships, particularly for those with underlying health conditions.
+The advisory said the CDC has noted an “increased risk of infection of COVID-19 in a cruise ship environment.”

+Shares in Royal Caribbean fell more than 11% Wednesday and have lost about 60% of their value since mid-February when coronavirus anxiety took hold.
+Shares in Carnival Corp. and Norwegian Cruise are both down double digits Wednesday and have similarly lost half or more of their value in the past month.

 DISLODGED: The hotel industry is under duress.
 Business travel, vacations and other events are being cancelled daily, and so are room reservations.
 This week, Hilton pulled its forecast for the first quarter and the year citing uncertainty as the coronavirus spreads.
 Hilton Worldwide Holdings Inc. follows Hyatt and Park Hotels & Resorts in pulling its outlook.